bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 Okay, so this isn't exactly a stand-alone project, but an interactive course that forces you to write a lot of code can get you started on the right foot.

-JavaScript ideas for beginners don’t only have to come in video or article form.
-If you've looked at the three tutorials above and you’re kind of feeling lost, there's no shame in learning JavaScript with some help -- like by taking an interactive course that you gradually build up your skills with as you progress through lessons and modules.
+JavaScript ideas for beginners don't only have to come in video or article form.
+If you've looked at the three tutorials above and you're kind of feeling lost, there's no shame in learning JavaScript with some help -- like by taking an interactive course that you gradually build up your skills with as you progress through lessons and modules.

 [This JavaScript course from Boot.dev](https://boot.dev/learn/learn-javascript) is free to audit, and it takes you from a complete beginner and teaches you the skills you need to progress as a programmer.
 I only recommend it because it's *kinda* like a project in the sense that you'll solve many individual coding challenges in JavaScript.